armin-reichert/pacman-javafx/README.md

 - `./gradlew jpackage` or just `make` (Windows) or `./make.sh` (Linux)

 This will create
-- an installer (.msi/.deb/.dmg depending on your platform) for the 2D-only game (subdirectory `pacman-ui-2d-app-allgames/build/jpackage`)
+- an installer (.msi, .deb, or .dmg, depending on your platform) for the app containing all game variants (subdirectory `pacman-ui-3d-app-allgames/build/jpackage`)
-- an installer for the 2D+3D game (subdirectory `pacman-ui-3d-app-allgames/build/jpackage`)
 - an installer for the map editor (subdirectory `pacman-mapeditor-app/build/jpackage`)

 To be able to create the Windows executables, you need to have the following tools installed: